ironcev5/Python-projects/README.md

 # Python-projects
-Assignments and projects done on my master course in AI and Data Science
+Assignments and projects done on my master course in AI Engineering and Data Science (Simplilearn with IBM)